 “Tomorrow, is the first blank page of a 365 page book.
 Write a good one.” -Brad Paisley

-The biggest reason most people don’t even consider traveling like a vagabond or opt for extensive long-term travel is because of an understandable myth; that it’s expenive and only for the rich.
+The biggest reason most people don’t even consider traveling like a nomad or opt for extensive long-term travel is because of an understandable myth; that it’s expenive and only for the rich.

 You have to understand that even at $1,750 a month as a world traveler, that cost is very high, at least compared to many other vagabonds and lifestyle travelers that I’ve met along the way.

 Some get by on just $600 a month, although they rough it a bit too much and skip out on a lot of things the world has to offer, so that’s not for me.
 Others live wonderfully on an average of $1,000 a month.

 The important thing to consider is that most of these other nomads have as much a fulfilling journey as I do, if not more, despite spending much less than myself.

 So that’s my New Year’s resolution for 2019.
 To be more frugal.
 To be more intelligent with my money while retaining the adventure and joy of a life nomadic.